 The dry season (winter) takes place from May to October and during this time, you can expect little to no rain and clear skies throughout the day.
-Due to the lack of rainfall, humidity is at its lowest, making it comfortable for tourists even when temperatures reach 30°C and above.
+Due to the lack of rainfall, humidity is at its lowest, making it comfortable even when temperatures reach 30°C and above.
 This is the most popular time to visit Namibia but even when the parks are at their busiest, they never feel too crowded.
 So this is a great time to visit, whether you’re travelling in a group, as a couple or with the whole family.

 The busiest place during the dry season is Etosha National Park and this is because game viewing is best in these months; with less vegetation and lack of water, animals can be seen gathering at watering holes.
 A great time to travel for guaranteed sightings!